samnne/samnne/README.md

 - 📃 I'm currently a second year computer science student at the University of Victoria! <br/>
-- ✨ I'm currently working on uEyes, an accessiblity eyes companion!
+- ✨ I'm currently working on MarketQuad, a marketplace built by students, for students!
 - 🧠 I'm always looking to collaborate on new ideas and build out solutions
 - 👓 You can reach me via [Email](mailto:samuel.n.echefu@gmail.com), and [LinkedIn](https://www.linkedin.com/in/samuel-echefu-251a21336/).
 My inbox is always open!
 <!--